nodeshift/nodejs-reference-architecture/docs/development/npm-package-development.md

 * **private** - This field is only recommended and should be set to `yes` if your package will not be published to npm.

 * **support** - This field is to help package maintainers communicate with and set expectations for their users about the level of support they are willing to provide on a package.
-The team has worked closely with the [Node.js Package Maintence Team](https://github.com/nodejs/package-maintenance) on their recommendations on what this support field should look like.
+The team has worked closely with the [Node.js Package Maintenance Team](https://github.com/nodejs/package-maintenance) on their recommendations on what this support field should look like.
 For one of your modules, [opossum](https://github.com/nodeshift/opossum), we [set this field](https://github.com/nodeshift/opossum/blob/main/package.json#L75) to `true` and supplied our support information in a separate [package-support.json file](https://github.com/nodeshift/opossum/blob/main/package-support.json).

-  For more information on the support field, check out what the [Package Maintence Team says](https://github.com/nodejs/package-maintenance/blob/main/docs/PACKAGE-SUPPORT.md)
+  For more information on the support field, check out what the [Package Maintenance Team says](https://github.com/nodejs/package-maintenance/blob/main/docs/PACKAGE-SUPPORT.md)

 * **type** - This field defines the module format that Node.js will use.
 For ES Modules(ESM), use `module` and for Common JS(CJS) modules, use `commonjs`.
 For more information on how Node.js determines the difference between ESM and CJS modules take a [look at the Node.js official docs here](https://nodejs.org/dist/latest-v18.x/docs/api/packages.html#determining-module-system)